Mouse Hunt: Release

-Mouse Hunt was released in North America on December 19, 1997, and opened in the #4 spot.
+Mouse Hunt was released in North America on December 19, 1997, and opened in the #4 spot behind Titanic, Tomorrow Never Dies and Scream 2.
 It was initially scheduled to be released on Christmas Day 1997, but would end up being released six days earlier.
 The film was released in the United Kingdom on April 3, 1998, and opened at #2, behind Titanic.

 Promotion

 In November 1997, DreamWorks partnered with FreeZone, a youth-focused online platform, to create interactive websites for three of its upcoming films: Mouse Hunt, Paulie, and Small Soldiers.
 Small Soldiers began shooting that same month and wasn't released until July 1998, while Paulie had already finished shooting the previous month and was in post-production at that time.
 The collaboration was intended to serve as an online promotional campaign, with each film receiving its own dedicated site featuring games, film clips, and contests.
 The website for Mouse Hunt, the first of the three to launch, included an option for users to create and send virtual postcards and participate in chat rooms with the cast and special effects experts.
 FreeZone was a subsidiary of Thomson Target Media at the time, and its partnership with DreamWorks was praised by DreamWorks' head of field promotions, Michael Vollman, who cited FreeZone's ability to "do some real special stuff" that his own team couldn't.
 In December 1997, an interactive multimedia press kit was also released for Mouse Hunt.
 Neither Mouse Hunt nor Paulie would have any video game tie-in by DreamWorks Interactive, which ended up mainly releasing non-DreamWorks related video games.
 However, DreamWorks Interactive did make two separate PC and PlayStation video game tie-ins for Small Soldiers.
 The interactive division of DreamWorks was initially intended to be a major component of their business, but by the time Mouse Hunt was released, it was considered less important.